 Below are the details on how to make the old cucumber soup with pork ribs.

 What is an old cucumber?

 I thought that old cucumber is the fresh cucumber left intentionally until it starts getting old (before rotten), which is utterly wrong.
 They are cucumbers that have been left on the vine to mature.
-After mature and change color, these cucumbers are highly favored, which is ideal to prepare soup with meat and seafood,
+After they mature and change color, these cucumbers are highly favored, which is ideal to prepare soup with meat and seafood,

-Note: Old cucumbers are known as Timun Tua in Malay and 老黄瓜 in Chinese, which means “old yellow gourd,” translated in verbatim.
+Note: Old cucumbers are known as Timun Tua in Malay and 老黄瓜 in Chinese, which means “old yellow gourd,” translated verbatim.

 How to prepare old cucumber soup

 Every Chinese family prepares the pork ribs soup with old cucumber in one way or another.
 I follow the traditional way to boil the soup, and hopefully, this guide is useful to any first-timer to prepare this slow-boiled Chinese soup.